Thai hospital tycoon who promised Pfizer vaccine says deal now unlikely

 Thailand has since late April been faced with a surge in COVID-19 infections, driven by the highly contagious Delta variant of the coronavirus.

-The Southeast Asian country's main vaccine rollout began in June and has depended mainly on Sinovac (SVA.O) and locally manufactured AstraZeneca (AZN.L) vaccines.
+The Southeast Asian country’s main vaccine rollout began in June and has depended mainly on Sinovac and locally manufactured AstraZeneca vaccines.

 ($1 = 33.0700 baht)